lfriedl/bipartite-pairs-expts/data-prep/README.md

 Source data: <http://realitycommons.media.mit.edu/realitymining.html> (must be requested).
 Specifically, the Matlab file `realitymining.mat`.
 This contains (among other things), for each person, the timestamped (or daily) records of each phone app they used, each bluetooth device detected, and each cell phone tower detected.

 Preprocessing: events extracted into text files (with minimal filtering) and aggregated into daily and weekly summaries per person.
-[Code](reality_mining-preproc).
+[Code in `reality_mining-preproc`](reality_mining-preproc).

 True pairs: instances of the same person on different days (or weeks, respectively).